Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor (2026)

 Aave's Health Factor is the risk metric.
 It moves with:

-• collateral and debt values (oracle prices + accrued interest);
+• collateral and debt values (oracle prices plus accrued interest);

 • per-reserve liquidation thresholds.

-Below the threshold, the position is liquidatable — and a liquidation is a real economic event that changes both legs.
-A tracker that ignores Health Factor can see a position "suddenly change" with no explanation; the explanation is the liquidation, and it must be modelled as such.
+Below the threshold the position is liquidatable, and a liquidation is a real economic event that changes both legs.
+A tracker that ignores the Health Factor sees a position "suddenly change" with no explanation; the explanation is the liquidation, and it must be modelled as such.

 Why the balance moves with no transaction